Carney warns EU against splitting euro clearing market

-LONDON Splitting Europe's market for clearing euro-denominated derivatives would bump up costs for users and do little to improve financial stability, Bank of England Governor Mark Carney said on Tuesday.
+LONDON (Reuters) - Splitting Europe's market for clearing euro-denominated derivatives would bump up costs for users and do little to improve financial stability, Bank of England Governor Mark Carney said on Tuesday.

 Regulators should instead work with each other to forge a new form of cross-border supervision of clearing houses, Carney said.